 3.3.1.
 ASER Grades 1 - 3

-Figure 1: Percentage Difference in Grade Threshold Clearing Between Treatment and Control Schools at Baseline and Endline using ASER Grades 1 - 3 instrument, comparing results by Taleemabad and CERP Analytics
+Figure 1: % Difference in Grade Threshold Clearing Between Treatment and Control Schools at Baseline and Endline using ASER Grades 1 - 3 instrument, comparing results by Taleemabad and CERP Analytics

 At endline, 2.54% of treatment schools met the criteria for all 3 subjects compared to 1.06% of control schools.
 This represents a difference of .452 standard deviations compared to the control group, which is equivalent to 3.48 LAYS.